Make Your Next Trip Extraordinary

 Biggest Rookie Mistake

-Not hiring a private car and driver.
-Beijing has a modern and efficient subway network that was built for the Olympics, but it is so crowded that it can be overwhelming.
+Not hiring a private car and driver and not acquainting yourself with Beijing’s modern and efficient subway network.
 Taxis are in short supply during rush hours and in the evenings and impossible to find when it rains.
-So hire a car with a driver, and travel in style.
+So hire a car with a driver and travel in style, or go local and ride the subway or a bike.

 Scam Alert